pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-enums.md

 - [ ] Add return types to all methods
 - [ ] Use `declare(strict_types=1)` at the top of the file
 - [ ] Verify PHPStan/Psalm passes with strict mode
+- [ ] Verify no `mixed` types are used when specific types are known
+- [ ] Verify type narrowing works correctly in match expressions
 - [ ] Verify there are no linting errors
 - [ ] **EXPLAIN** if types were already complete (e.g., "Enum already has correct type annotations")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Missing `declare(strict_types=1)`
+- Missing type hints on method parameters
+- Missing return types on methods
+- Using `mixed` instead of specific types
+- PHPStan/Psalm errors in strict mode

 ### Phase 7: Eloquent Integration (if applicable)